Urgent Eye Care

 - Swollen eyes or inflammation around your eyes

 - Sudden changes or loss of vision

 - A shower of “floaters”

 - Differently sized pupils

 Conditions like retinal detachment and acute glaucoma can cause sudden, but painless vision loss.
 If your sight is affected, even if you don’t experience any pain, you should contact Dr. Richlin, OD & Associates for assistance.

 What should I do if I’m having an eye emergency?

 If you have an eye emergency or experience eye pain or irritation, resist the urge to rub your eyes.
 If you have a small object lodged in your eye, rubbing it could scratch your eye or push it deeper into your ocular cavity.
 If a large object has punctured your eye, do not remove it.

 Call Dr. Richlin, OD & Associates to get personalized advice on how to care for your eye before you see the doctor.
 If you’ve suffered an eye trauma, they may advise that you apply an ice pack to your eye to reduce swelling or pain.
 If you splashed a chemical into your eye, they can give you instructions to ensure you flush your eye correctly.
 In an emergency, the doctors can meet you at the office to assess your eyes and provide treatment and additional advice.

 Call Dr. Richlin, OD & Associates or use the online booking tool to schedule an appointment for urgent eye care.
-Call their 24-hour hotline for after-hours care.
+Current patients can call our 24-hour hotline for after-hours care.